mehak00/data_journalism/README.md

 <iframe title="Category and Development Stage" aria-label="chart" id="datawrapper-chart-upKyE" src="https://datawrapper.dwcdn.net/upKyE/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="1120"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>

 It appears that although antibody-based vaccines make up a large portion of the 526 total vaccines and treatments being tracked, all of them are either in pre-clinical and clinical stages.
 On the other hand, the only options that have made it to Phase III testing are inactivated viruses (3), non-replicating viral vectors (1), and RNA-based vaccines (2).
+All of these are vaccines, not treatments.

 <iframe title="Breakdown of Treatments/Vaccines in Phase 3" aria-label="chart" id="datawrapper-chart-CLk3K" src="https://datawrapper.dwcdn.net/CLk3K/1/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="560"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(a){if(void 0!==a.data["datawrapper-height"])for(var e in a.data["datawrapper-height"]){var t=document.getElementById("datawrapper-chart-"+e)||document.querySelector("iframe[src*='"+e+"']");t&&(t.style.height=a.data["datawrapper-height"][e]+"px")}}))}();
 </script>